127th Wing

-The 127th Wing is a composite wing of the United States Air Force and Michigan National Guard.
-It is composed of approximately 1,700 Citizen-Airmen and provides highly trained personnel, aircraft, and support resources to serve the Michigan community, the state and the United States.
-The wing operates Boeing KC-135 Stratotankers, providing global aerial refueling capability in support of Air Mobility Command, and the Fairchild Republic A-10 Thunderbolt II, flying the close air support mission for Air Combat Command.
+The 127th Wing is a composite wing of the United States Air Force, Air National Guard and Michigan National Guard.
+It comprises approximately 1,400 citizen airmen and provides highly trained personnel, aircraft, and support resources to serve the Michigan community, the state and the United States.
+The Wing operates Boeing KC-135 Stratotankers, providing global aerial refueling capability supporting Air Mobility Command and the Fairchild Republic A-10 Thunderbolt II, flying the close-air support mission for Air Combat Command.
 The current commander of the 127th Wing is Brig.
-Gen. Rolf E. Mammen.
-With approximately 1,700 personnel assigned, the 127th Wing is among the most complex Air National Guard wings.
-The 127th Wing's home station, Selfridge Air National Guard Base, is the largest facility managed by a reserve component (Air National Guard or U.S. Air Force Reserve) of the U.S. Air Force.
+Gen. Matthew G. Brancato.
+The 127th Wing's is host unit of Selfridge Air National Guard Base, the largest facility managed by a reserve component (Air National Guard or U.S. Air Force Reserve) of the U.S. Air Force.